Propaganistas/Laravel-Phone/README.md

     ],
     ```

-4. In your `app/lang` add for each language an extra language line for the validator:
+4. In your languages directory, add for each language an extra language line for the validator:

     ```php
     "phone" => "The :attribute field contains an invalid number.",